ADDIS ABABA

 Born in the northern part of Ethiopia, Mulugeta now lives in Addis Ababa.
 He studied political science and tourism.
 Currently he works as a teacher in a High School.
 Mulugeta also works for a travel agency showing tourists the city of Addis Ababa and beyond.
 Please book Mulugeta by clicking on the green button below.

-Mulugeta is 36 years old, does not smoke and speaks English and Amharic.
+Mulugeta is a non smoker, and speaks English and Amharic.

 Total cost for the guide services of Mulugeta for one day (8 hours) = a non refundable deposit of USD 45 by Paypal or major credit card (Visa, Mastercard, American Express) PLUS USD 70 in cash to Mulugeta after his services.
 Total 115 US dollars.